-2. In conducting a reasonable assurance engagement, the Auditors should perform such procedures11 as they consider necessary in the circumstances and obtain all the information and explanations which they consider necessary in order to provide them with sufficient evidence to give their conclusion as to whether the RO has complied with,
+2. In conducting a reasonable assurance engagement, the Auditors should perform such procedures 11 as they consider necessary in the circumstances and obtain all the information and explanations which they consider necessary in order to provide them with sufficient evidence to give their conclusion as to whether the RO has complied with, a. performing tests of transactions and of the existence, ownership and valuation of assets and liabilities, if any;

-10 The interim and final "audited accounts" comprise income and expenditure statement, balance sheet, cash flow statements, notes to the accounts and the auditors' report and mean interim and final accounts of the project which have been reported on by Auditors under a reasonable assurance engagement conducted in accordance with the Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" issued by the Hong Kong Institute of Certified Public Accountants.
+The interim and final "audited accounts" comprise income and expenditure statement, balance sheet, cash flow statements, notes to the accounts and the auditors' report and mean interim and final accounts of the project which have been reported on by Auditors under a reasonable assurance engagement conducted in accordance with the Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" issued by the Hong Kong Institute of Certified Public Accountants.